IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 ### Optional: Specifying the API Base URL to Reduce Latency

+By default, this SDK makes calls to a UID2 production environment server in the USA.

 <ReduceLatency />

 To specify a different UID2 server, you can make config changes, as shown in the following examples: